oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Now you can access the WebLogic Admin Console under **http://localhost/console** (default to port 80) instead of using port 7001.
 You can access the console from a remote machine using the weblgoic admin server's `<admin-host>` instead of `localhost`.

-While it is natural to expose web applications outside a container, exposing administrative features like the WebLogic Administration Console and a T3 channel for WLST should be given more careful consideration.
-Similar to running a domain in a traditional data center, the same kind of considerations should be taken into account while running a WebLogic domain in a Docker container, for example:

-* Only expose those protocols and ports that need to be exposed.
-* Use secure protocols (HTTPS, T3S, and such).
-* Use custom channels to restrict the protocols that are exposed.
-* Is load balancing required?
-* Is certificate-based integrity needed?
-* How will users authenticate?
-* Is the network channel encrypted?

-Again, Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.

 ## Provide Your Own Apache Plugin Configuration
 If you want to start the Apache container with some pre-specified `mod_weblogic` configuration: